Compaya/slate/source/includes/_group.md

 }
 ```

-This endpoint you can delete a group.
-A group can only be deleted if it do not contain Contacts.
+This endpoint deletes a group.
+A group can only be deleted if it does not contain Contacts.

 ### HTTP Request
 <aside class="wrap_request">